Dmytro-Olshanskyi/Azure-DevOpsCourse/Storage/README.md

 5. **Analyze the security implications of SAS tokens and expiry times**

 #### Question:
+Access to a concrete file not to full container? - How to get access to a container?

 ### Practical Task 7: Implementing Security Best Practices with Azure RBAC and Managed
 ### Identities